gecko0307/dlib/README.md

 Supported Compilers
 -------------------
 dlib is automatically tested for compatibility with latest two releases of DMD and LDC.
-Older releases formally are not supported, but in practice usually are.
+Older releases formally are not supported, but in practice usually are, to some extent.
+Minimal compiler frontend version required is 2.079.0 (DMD 2.079.0, LDC 1.9.0).
 There's no guaranteed support for GDC and other D compilers.

 Documentation
 -------------